Himateja0702/WEATHER-FORECASTING-APP/frontend/README.md

 ## 🚀 Features
 - **Real-Time Weather Data**: Get up-to-the-minute weather conditions, including temperature, humidity, wind speed, and more!
-- **User-Friendly Input**: Simply type in a city name or let the app use your current location to find the weather.
+- **User-Friendly Input**: Simply type in a city name to find the weather.
 - **Responsive Design**: The app looks great on any device, whether you're on your phone, tablet, or desktop.
 - **Error Handling**: If something goes wrong (like an invalid city name), the app will let you know.
 - **Loading Indicator**: While the weather data is being fetched, you'll see a loading spinner to keep you informed.